activepieces/activepieces/README.md

 ## Open-source and Enterprise

-This repo is [MIT licensed](/LICENSE).
-You have the permission to use or distribute our source code freely in your projects.

 This repo is available under the [MIT license](https://github.com/activepieces/activepieces/blob/main/LICENSE), except for the packages/ee directory which has a different [Enterprise License](https://github.com/activepieces/activepieces/blob/main/packages/ee/LICENSE).

 Using the enterprise features (under the packages/ee folder) with a self-hosted instance requires an Activepieces license.
 If you are looking for these features, contact us at hey@activepieces.com.